Xingyu025/FinAI-Contest/docs/source/finai2025/task2.rst

      - 3
      - 180
      - 540
-     - Level I has multiple-choice questions to test a candidate’s understanding of core concepts in finance, investment tools, and ethical and professional standards.
+     - Level I has multiple-choice questions to test a candidate's understanding of core concepts in finance, investment tools, and ethical and professional standards.
    * - Level II
      - 2
      - 88